Costume Contest: Synopsis

 The office is excited over the annual Halloween costume contest, the winner receives a Scranton-area coupon book.
-Oscar Martinez (Oscar Nunez), frustrated that no one else seems to realize what a meager prize a coupon book really is (as it is worth over $15,000 in savings, however the rest of the office thinks that is the actual worth), changes out of his costume and snarkily states that he is dressed up as "a rational consumer".
+Oscar Martinez, frustrated that no one else seems to realize what a meager prize a coupon book really is (as it is worth over $15,000 in savings, however the rest of the office thinks that is the actual worth), changes out of his costume and snarkily states that he is dressed up as "a rational consumer".
 The significance of this gesture goes over the other workers' heads, and Oscar becomes increasingly embarrassed at being virtually the only person not in costume.
-Pam Halpert (Jenna Fischer) persistently begs Jim Halpert (John Krasinski) to wear a matching couples costume of Popeye and Olive Oyl with her, but he refuses as he feels he is too old for costumes.
+Pam Halpert persistently begs Jim Halpert to wear a matching couples costume of Popeye and Olive Oyl with her, but he refuses as he feels he is too old for costumes.
 As the day goes on, several people realize their costume might not win, so they leave the office to switch into something more recognizable or provocative.

-Gabe Lewis (Zach Woods) informs the staff that delivery drivers can now suggest additional products for the customers they deliver to, increasing sales for the company.
-Michael Scott (Steve Carell) realizes this idea is similar to a suggestion made by Darryl Philbin (Craig Robinson), which he had shot down.
+Gabe Lewis informs the staff that delivery drivers can now suggest additional products for the customers they deliver to, increasing sales for the company.
+Michael Scott realizes this idea is similar to a suggestion made by Darryl Philbin, which he had shot down.
 He now realizes this was a mistake and apologizes to Darryl, and Darryl says he holds no grudge against him.
 However, Michael feels increasingly uncomfortable at Darryl not receiving credit for his idea, and announces to the entire office that he is going to confront corporate about stealing Darryl's idea.
 Gabe tells Michael that Darryl actually pitched the idea to him, and has already received credit.